trevor-gituru/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - Without using any variable of type char
 - Only using the putchar function (every other function (printf, puts, etc) is forbidden)
 - Only using putchar twice in your code

+## Task 7
+A program that prints the lowercase alphabet in reverse, followed by a new line.
+- Only using the putchar function (every other function (printf, puts, etc) is forbidden)
+- All the code should be in the main function
+- Only using putchar twice in your code